branki/website/content/en/docs/v3.3/introduction/_index.md

 ---
-title: "Introduction to KubeSphere"
+title: "Introduction to Kuberix Enterprise"
-description: "Help you to better understand KubeSphere with detailed graphics and contents"
+description: "Help you to better understand Kuberix Enterprise with detailed graphics and contents"
 layout: "second"

 linkTitle: "Introduction"